edgedb/easy-edgedb/chapter17/index.md

 ## Putting abstract types together

 Wherever there are vampires, there are vampire hunters.
 Sometimes they will destroy their coffins, and other times vampires will build more.
-So it would be cool to create a quick function called `change_coffins()` to change the number of coffins in a place.
-With this function we could write something like `change_coffins('London', -13)` to reduce it by 13, for example.
+It would be nice to have a generic to update this information.
 But the problem right now is this:

 - the `HasCoffins` type is an abstract type, with one property: `coffins`
 - places that can have coffins are `Place` and all the types from it, plus `Ship`,